cwhd/NikeHack/nike_hackathon_backend_guide.md

    1. Tap the "Take Photo" button to take a photo and snap a pic of one of the 4 models you have trainied your classifier on
    1. Tap the "Make Prediction" button
 1. If you are using an emulator and cannot use a camera:
-      1. Using the browser in the emulator, search for an image of the object you want to successfully predict against
+      1. Using the browser in the emulator, search for one of the 4 models you have trainied your classifier on
       1. Save the image to your local photo library
       1. Launch the mobile app and tap on the "Take Picture" button
       1. Select the image you downloaded in the previous step